emurano/coding-challenge-elementree-web/README.md

-# Elementree coding challenge - Eric Murano
+# Elementree coding challenge - Web - Eric Murano

 This application is the frontend component of my submission to the Elementree coding challenge.

 ## Assumptions about your system

+For the purposes of the instructions in this readme, it's assumed that:

-It's assumed that the system you are running the application on uses NVM to manage different versions of Node.
+1. the system you are running the application on uses NVM to manage different versions of Node, and
+2. you are running in some sort of unix like shell like bash or zsh

 ## Running the application

 After checking out the codebase, follow these instructions to run the application.

-> :warning: Note: at this time, the backend application has not been written yet.
-> You won't need to have a node application running nor do you need to define the `REACT_APP_API_BASEURL`
-> environment variable.

 It's assumed that you are running the backend application, which is available in another GitHub repository.
 You will need the URL of the backend application to follow these steps.

-The examples assume that you have a terminal open and your current working directory is the base directory of this project, the same directory that this readme file is in.
+1. In a terminal, change to the directory that you checked the code out in (the directory this readme file is in)

-1. Create the `.env.local` file and set the URL of the backend in the file.
+2. Create the `.env.local` file and set the URL of the backend in the file.
    ```shell
    echo "REACT_APP_API_BASEURL=http://localhost:3001/" > .env.local
    echo "REACT_APP_MAPBOX_ACCESS_TOKEN=XXXX" >> .env.local